mistermicheels/learning-notes/architecture-design/Deletes.md

         -   However, maybe your users don't really need that?
 Maybe all they need is better protection against accidental deletes or a backup/export functionality?
     -   Hard to enforce referential integrity and business rules when restoring
     -   Schema might have changed between the delete and the restore!
--   Requires separate history-keeping
+-   Requires separate history-keeping (if you actually need that history)
     -   Could be audit log
     -   Could be archive table where you copy deleted records to before actually deleting them from the primary table
     -   Typically requires additional insert query next to the normal delete query, so could be slower than just updating a flag like with soft deletes (see below)

 ### Soft deletes

+(also called logical deletes)

 Basic idea: when deleting something, keep it in the DB but mark it as deleted

--   Could be marked using a boolean flag, you could also go for a deletion timestamp field which gives you some more info
+-   Could be marked using a boolean flag (or a deletion timestamp, which gives you some more info)

 Benefits: